 Mistakes happen and one of the more noteworthy facts about mistakes is that they can be made by anyone.
 The wisest thing you can do is to admit mistakes you’ve made.

 Playing the blame game will not only tarnish the name of your peers but also your own.
 It is always good to avoid getting into a tiff with others.
-Admit your mistakes and think of remedies or solutions to fix it.
+Admit your mistakes and think of remedies or solutions to fix them.
 For a positive working relationship with your peers, you will need to adopt this quality.

 9. Learn to Take on Responsibilities